Stu Grimson: Personal life

 Despite his fearsome reputation on the ice, Grimson won respect as an intelligent and articulate man off it.
 He became a born-again Christian in the early 1990s and led the NHL's Christian Fellowship ("Jesus was no wimp", Grimson said in one interview).

 After retiring, Grimson finished his undergraduate degree and began law school.
 He completed his Juris Doctor degree in December 2005 at the University of Memphis Law School.
 He was In-House Counsel for the National Hockey League Players' Association (2006-2008) and then worked for the Nashville law firm of Kay, Griffin, Enkema & Brothers, PLLC (2008-2012).
 He worked as a Color Analyst for the Nashville Predators on Fox Sports South and the team's flagship network, 102.5 The Game, through the 2016–17 season.

 Grimson appeared in a 2001 commercial spot for The Foundation for a Better Life.
 It begins with on-ice game action leading up to an intermission.
 While in the locker room with the team, Grimson receives a phone call.
 It is revealed that the caller is Grimson's young daughter, who asks him to sing "Itsy Bitsy Spider".
 He reluctantly complies, much to the amusement of his teammates.
 Grimson replies "Hey, it's my girl!
 You know, my daughter?"
 The commercial showed a softer side of Grimson as a good family man.

 During an October 6, 2011, edition of Hockey Night In Canada, Don Cherry accused Grimson, along with Chris Nilan and Jim Thomson, of being 'pukes' and 'hypocrites' for supposedly making a living as an enforcers and now complaining about it.
 Grimson, by then a licensed attorney, indicated that he considered legal action against Don Cherry on behalf of himself, Chris Nilan and Jim Thomson citing Cherry's claims as "baseless and slanderous".
 After an apology on Hockey Night in Canada by Cherry, Grimson reconsidered his lawsuit against Cherry stating that "This is a decision for Canadians.
 The CBC is your network; you pay for it.
 And you hold the network to certain standards and values."

+In 2019, Grimson released his memoir, The Grim Reaper: The Life and Career of a Reluctant Warrior.

 Grimson has four children with his ex-wife Pam; Erin, Hannah, Kristjan and Jayne.

 In 2018, Stu married Jennifer Ives Grimson, an entrepreneur and investor.
 They live in Nashville, Tennessee.